Ebene-zer/Student-Manage/README.md

 ```
 This is project is to apply some basic programming concepts and OOP and it purely cli program.
+NB:
-NB: I'm implememting it in two paradigms (procedural and Object Oriented Programming), each in a seperate file.
+1. I'm implememting it in two paradigms (procedural and Object Oriented Programming), each in a seperate file.
+2. Database not supported in this program (used python data structures like list, dictionary for data storage).
+Hence data is lost once the program is closed.
 ```